-Shooting the world around you us is what every photographer and filmer does, it just so happens that for as long as I have been shooting, that world has been full of big mountains and bikes.
+Shooting the world around us is what every photographer and filmer does, it just so happens that for as long as I have been shooting, that world has been full of big mountains and bikes.

 My name is Jacob Gibbins and I’m a freelance photographer, filmmaker and one half of Aspect Media based in the UK.
-I’ve been self-employed and travelling the world photographing and documenting the sport I love, mountain biking, since I was 15.
+I’ve been self-employed and travelling the world photographing and documenting the sport I love, mountain biking since I was 15.
 Now 22, things are busier than ever and my photography has evolved from just snapping some photos of my mates down the local trails, to spending most of the year living out of hotels and suitcases.

-A lot of my recent jobs have involved shooting both stills and video, so in this post we’re going to talk about this and I’ll pass on a few tips for shooting away from the studio.
+A lot of my recent jobs have involved shooting both stills and video, so in this post, we’re going to talk about this and I’ll pass on a few tips for shooting away from the studio.
 When I first picked up a camera, which wasn’t all that long ago, the worlds of video and photo were very separate.
 Cameras only did one thing and you marketed yourself as one or the other, photographer or filmmaker.
 These days the lines have blurred though and this makes it an exciting time to be a creative professional.

 I personally own a Canon 5D MK3 as my main camera for stills and video.
-However I’ve also just invested in a Panasonic GH4 for its rich video feature set and vastly superior image quality when compared to the 5D.
+However, I’ve also just invested in a Panasonic GH4 for its rich video feature set and vastly superior image quality when compared to the 5D.
 The camera is just the start though!
-There are a million and one other things to consider when building kit for shooting both video and stills.
+There are a million and one other things to consider when building a kit for shooting both video and stills.